aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 5. **create an instance with public IP**: when creating an instance within the public subnet, enable a public IP address for it, which will then make it discoverable on the internet.

-Here's how to create a private subnet and then a private instance within that subnet
+Here's how to create a private subnet and then a private instance within that subnet:

+1. **create a subnet**
+2. **creating the route table for the private subnet**: For a subnet you create, create a route table in the VPC, associate it with the subnet.
+3. **create a NAT gateway**: create a NAT gateway and place it in a public subnet (a subnet that already routes to an internet gateway)
+4. **add the route to the NAT gateway**: in the route table associated with the private subnet, add a route setting the destination to be `0.0.0.0/0` and the target as the NAT gateway, making the subnet a **private subnet** with egress internet traffic allowed.
 #### NAT gateway

 By default private subnets only allow ingress traffic to resources within that private subnet from within the same VPC.
 This means that any instance within the same VPC can perform ingress traffic to an instance in a private subnet but ingress traffic outside of that VPC is impossible so it blocks all internet traffic.

 Although this is great for security, that means that any instance in a private subnet cannot perform any egress traffic to connect to resources outside of the VPC, meaning it can't even access the internet.

 To get over this and access the internet from within a private subnet, we use a NAT gateway.

+The NAT gateway is a one-way valve, a stateful firewall that allows egress internet traffic requests and responses, but ingress traffic only originating from within the VPC.

 Here is a high level overview of how to do so:

 1. **Create a NAT gateway**
 2. **Place the NAT gateway within the public subnet**: Since public subnets are allowed egress and ingress traffic to the internet, the only this works is if we place the NAT gateway within a public subnet so it can send egress traffic to the internet.